Sapienza (Hitman): Initial reception

-Episode 2: Sapienza, which marked the first appearance of the Sapienza location, received generally favorable reviews from video game publications on all release platforms according to review aggregator Metacritic.
+Episode 2: Sapienza, which marked the first appearance of the Sapienza location, received generally favorable reviews from video game publications on all release platforms according to review aggregator platform Metacritic.
 Much of the positive commentary highlighted the level's sense of scale, the setting's beautiful aesthetics, and the mission objectives' vast replay value.
 Sam White from The Telegraph gave Episode 2 a perfect score, and called Sapienza a "fabulously strong episode, and one of the series’ greatest hits".
 Episode 2 also received very positive reviews from publications such as IGN, PC Gamer, Game Revolution, and US Gamer.

 Conversely, staff writers from Hardcore Gamer, Destructoid, and Kotaku highlighted concerns over the level's technical issues and mandatory online connectivity.
 GameSpot criticized the level's mediocre AI and animations and repetition of "the same old spy tricks" from a previous level.
 Gareth Damian Martin from Killscreen found the lack of Italian accents for the English dialogue spoken by the level's non-player characters to be immersion breaking, particularly when contrasted with the attention to detail for the level's environments.
 Jeff Marchiafava was unimpressed with the level: he found fault with the episodic release format, the persistent issues surrounding publisher Square Enix's online servers, and insisted that "bigger isn't necessarily better" in response to the sheer size of the Sapienza level.